Deel, Inc.

-Deel, Inc. is an American payroll and human resources company based in San Francisco, California.
-The company provides hiring, payments, and workforce management services for companies hiring international employees and contractors.
+Deel, Inc. is an American payroll and human resources company, incorporated in Delaware that operates remotely with a globally distributed workforce.
+The company provides hiring, payments, and workforce management services for companies hiring international employees and contractors, incorporating artificial intelligence into its software to automate regulatory compliance and administrative tasks.
 The company was founded in 2019 by Alex Bouaziz, Shuo Wang, and Ofer Simon.

 History

 Deel was founded in 2019 by Alex Bouaziz (Deel CEO), Shuo Wang (Deel CRO), and Ofer Simon.
 Bouaziz and Wang met while studying at MIT in 2013.
 The founders launched Deel after encountering difficulty hiring international workers for their previous ventures.

 The company develops a platform for hiring, paying, and managing remote workers.
 Deel hires employees through their own local entity on a company's behalf, acting as the employer of record and managing compliance with employment laws in each country.
 This service includes managing benefits including health insurance, equity, tax advice and employee perks.
-Deel currently owns around 150 entities globally and manages in-house, in-country payroll teams in over 70 countries, in addition to offering employer of record, contractor, immigration, HRIS, and performance management services.
+Deel currently owns around 250 entities globally and manages in-house, in-country payroll teams in over 130 countries, in addition to offering employer of record, contractor, immigration, HRIS, and performance management services.
 The company processes international payrolls, allowing withdrawals in different currencies.

-Deel also provides templates for creating contracts that comply with local labor laws.
-It also helps workers access health insurance and provides immigration advice about visa processes to companies.
+Deel provides templates for creating contracts that comply with local labor laws.
+It also helps workers access health insurance, and provides immigration advice about visa processes to companies.

 Deel launched after entering the Y Combinator startup accelerator in 2019.
 The company then raised several rounds of funding.
 In May 2020, venture capital firm Andreessen Horowitz led a $14 million Series A round.
-In September 2020, Spark Capital led a $48 million Series B. In April 2021, Deel raised $156 million in a Series C round, with participation from a16z and other investors, becoming a unicorn.
-In October 2021, Coatue and DST Global led a $425 million in a Series D. Deel also raised $50 million in May 2022, with contributions from impact investor, Emerson Collective, valuing the company at $12 billion.
+In September 2020, Spark Capital led a $48 million Series B. In April 2021, Deel raised $156 million in a Series C round, with participation from Horowitz's a16z and other investors, becoming a unicorn.
+In October 2021, Coatue and DST Global led a $425 million in a Series D. Deel also raised $50 million in May 2022, with contributions from impact investor Emerson Collective, valuing the company at $12 billion.
+In October 2025, Deel raised $300 million, at a valuation of $17.3 billion.

-As Deel expanded, Forbes reported "a five-person “Navy SEAL” team" went from country to country to quickly incorporate new local business entities.
-It also began to make acquisitions to increase its owned infrastructure as well as HR and payroll services.
+As Deel expanded, Forbes reported that the company sent "a five-person 'Navy SEAL' team" to visit multiple countries in order to quickly incorporate local business entities.
+It also began to make acquisitions to increase its owned infrastructure as well as human rights and payroll services.

-Deel's business grew from $4m Annual Recurring Revenue (ARR) in 2020, to $54M ARR in 2021, $100M ARR in 2022; $500M in ARR; and in February 2025, Deel reported it hit an annual revenue run rate of $800M, adding General Catalyst to its cap table, as part of a $300 million secondary share sale.
+Deel's business grew from $4 million Annual Recurring Revenue (ARR) in 2020, to $54 million ARR in 2021, $100M ARR in 2022; $500M in ARR.
+In February 2025, Deel reported it hit an annual revenue run rate of $800 million, adding VC firm General Catalyst, as part of a $300 million secondary share sale.